nilsberge/aaDebugArray/README.md

-# aaPixels
+# aaDebugArray
-Generate an array of Adobe Analytics pixels for automated testing (e.g. with Selenium)
+Generate an array of Adobe Analytics pixels for automated testing (e.g. with Selenium) and to show all in standard debugger